dewadhananjaya/Jaya-Jaya-Maju-Human-Resources-Analytics-Dashboard/README.md

 ## Bussiness Understanding

 Jaya Jaya Maju, a multinational company operating since 2000 with more than 1,000 employees, is currently facing significant challenges in human resource management.
 The main issue is the increasing attrition rate, which has exceeded the 10% threshold.
-To mitigate the risk of further talent loss, the HR department requires an in-depth analysis of the key factors driving employee resignations, along with a comprehensive business dashboard to continuously monitor retention-related indicators.
+To mitigate the risk of further talent loss, the HR department requires an in-depth analysis of the key factors driving employee attrition, along with a comprehensive business dashboard to continuously monitor retention-related indicators.

 ## Business Problems

 - The employee attrition rate has exceeded 10%, indicating serious talent retention issues.

-- The company does not yet clearly understand the significant factors driving employees to resign.
+- Identifying the key driver factors of employee attrition remains a challenge for the company, hindering effective retention strategies.

-- The HR department lacks a real-time business dashboard to monitor key metrics related to employee loyalty and workforce profiles.
+- The HR department lacks a real-time business dashboard to monitor key metrics related to employee loyalty and workforce demographics and attrition trends.

 ## Project Scope

-- Preparation: Setting up programming libraries and loading the `employee_data.csv` dataset.
+- **Preparation:** Setting up programming libraries and loading the `employee_data.csv` dataset.

-- Data Understanding: Examining data structure, descriptive statistics, and identifying missing values.
+- **Data Understanding:** Examining data structure, descriptive statistics, and identifying missing values.

-- Data Preprocessing: Removing irrelevant data, handling missing values, and transforming data formats to prepare it for modeling.
+- **Data Preprocessing:** Removing irrelevant data, handling missing values, and transforming data formats to prepare it for modeling.

-- Exploratory Data Analysis (EDA): Identifying key trends and patterns related to employee attrition through visualization.
+- **Exploratory Data Analysis (EDA):** Identifying key trends and patterns related to employee attrition through visualization.

-- Modeling: Building Machine Learning models to predict future attrition risk.
+- **Modeling:** Building Machine Learning models to predict future attrition risk.

-- Evaluation: Testing model performance and identifying the most influential factors.
+- **Evaluation:** Testing model performance and identifying the most influential factors.

-- Visualization (Dashboard): Developing a business dashboard to help HR monitor employee metrics in real time.
+- **Visualization (Dashboard):** Developing a business dashboard to help HR monitor employee metrics in real time.

 ## Preparation